-- meet with the HEX-U Coordinator prior to and throughout your project
+- meet with the HEX-U Coordinator prior to and throughout their project

 - attend a HEX-U orientation

-- attend monthly HEX-U workshops throughout the duration of your project
+- attend bi-monthly HEX-U workshops throughout the duration of their project

 - propose and maintain a budget for up to approximately $2,000 in project funding, as needed/applicable

-- execute your project for its full duration
+- execute their project for its full duration